A way to boost your self-esteem

-Optimism is a term which means being positive about the outcomes going to be happening in our future.
+Optimism is a term which means being positive about the outcomes going to happen in our future.
 Many theorists in psychology consider optimism as a personality trait.
 Research in psychology relates optimism with positive mental and physical health outcomes.
 Researchers show that optimistic people are less likely to have depression and other mental health problems.
 They have low chances of cardiovascular diseases, cancer, and other medical diseases.
 They use effective coping strategies to deal with stressful life circumstances.
 They have better adaptability and high quality of life.
-They adopt the healthy lifestyle and protect themselves from engaging in harmful behaviors such as smoking and other risky outcomes (Conversano et. al. 2010).
+They adopt a healthy lifestyle and protect themselves from engaging in harmful behaviours such as smoking and other risky outcomes (Conversano et. al. 2010).

 If optimism is supposed to be such a useful factor in life, then the question arises here is: How to develop optimism in your personality.
 Here I’m giving you some tips which you will use and enjoy the positive outcomes in life.

-Think Positive: This is something easy to say then do it.
+- Think Positive: This is something easy to say than do it.
 How can you make it easy to do?
-You just need to get over your past (particularly those negative memories which could have been hurtful to you).
+You just need to get over your past (particularly those negative memories which could have been hurtful for you).
 Focus on your present life circumstances and you will find a way to make your future better than today.

-Every day takes some time for yourself in which you do something creative or helpful.
-It can be a listening music, doing the relaxation exercise, helping someone, enjoying cycling/exercise or anything which you consider pleasurable.
+- Every day, take some time for yourself when you do something creative or helpful.
+It can be listening to music, doing a relaxation exercise, helping someone, enjoying cycling/exercise or anything which you consider pleasurable.

-Take some time to show gratitude.
-Think of the blessings you have in life, positive qualities you possess, and achievements you got in career/family/professional/social/community life.
+- Take some time to show gratitude.
+Think of the blessings you have in life, the positive qualities you possess, and achievements you got in career/family/professional/social/community life.

-Take care of your self-talk: We all communicate to ourselves in form of thoughts, images, or words.
-If your thoughts are positive, you will experience positive emotions, and then your behaviors and life outcomes will be positive because there is a link between thoughts-emotions-behaviors.
+- Take care of your self-talk: We all communicate to ourselves in the form of thoughts, images, or words.
+If your thoughts are positive, you will experience positive emotions, and then your behaviours and life outcomes will be positive because there is a link between thoughts-emotions-behaviours.
 An easy way to do this is: write down positive affirmations for yourself and refer them every day.

 If you start developing above mentioned skills and practice each in real life circumstances, definitely you are making your way easy to optimism.
 And, now you know how optimism is going to make your life outcomes so positive and healthy just as you want.